 It's no surprise that it takes an experienced developer to determine how to re-work eCommerce API results into a format that other systems, like ERPs (Sage, SAP, etc) and CRMs (Infor, MS Dynamics, etc), will correctly accept.

-Are your clients thinking of integrating an eCommerce platforms with a specific backend system, either from our list here or from your own?If you require expert counseling on this, click here for 1-on-1 help.
+Are your clients thinking of integrating an eCommerce platforms with a specific backend system, either from my list here or from your own?If you require expert counseling on this, click here for 1-on-1 help.